pkgxdev/pkgx/README.md

 &nbsp;

-# tea/cli 0.12.0
+# tea/cli 0.12.1

-Open Source is a treasure trove—yet those chests are sealed with gnarly locks. tea is the key:
+Open source is a treasure trove—yet those chests are sealed with gnarly locks. tea is the key:

 ```sh